Montréal cultural calendar

 CITY OF FESTIVALS

-Montréal hosts many star-studded festivals each winter:
+Montréal hosts many star-studded festivals each spring:

 THEATRE